asirobots-open/research/asi_ros1_sim/README.md

 # ASI ros1 simulator

 A ROS 1 (kinetic) simulation environment that wraps around the carsim physics engine or a lower fidelity engine "Surface Sim".
-The purpose is to facilitate collaboration between Autonomou Solutions Inc. and our partners
+The purpose is to facilitate collaboration between Autonomous Solutions Inc. and our partners

 ## Nodes